Integrate Redmine with GitLab (or other free CI system for open source) to run tests

 it's an easy change that will save time to everyone.

-#6 Updated by Marius BALTEANU about 1 month ago
+#6 Updated by Marius BALTEANU 7 months ago

 Pavel Rosický wrote: